jialinhuang00/kubevisualizer/README.md

 ### 1. Setup Kubernetes Test Environment

+**Optional** - Skip this if you already have kubectl + cluster access

 ```bash
 bash scripts/cluster-setup.sh
 ```

-This will:
-- Create a kind cluster with multiple namespaces
+Creates kind cluster with test services.
+Perfect for demo/testing.
-- Build and deploy test services
-- Set up sample pods and deployments

 ### 2. Start the Application